-9. Disciplinary Action
+9. DISCIPLINARY ACTION

-Where, following a disciplinary hearing, the panel reasonably believes that the employee has committed a disciplinary offence, the following action may be taken:
+9.1 Where, following a disciplinary hearing, the panel reasonably believes that the employee has committed a disciplinary offence, the following actions may be taken.

-9.1 Informal management advice
+9.2 Informal Management Advice

 Where the panel establishes that a formal disciplinary sanction is not required, but where minor concerns remain regarding an employees' conduct, they may give consideration to informal management advice, which does not constitute a formal warning, but enables the panel to clarify expectations for future conduct in line with the provisions set out in section 5.